bpype/blender-studio-pipeline/scripts-blender/addons/asset_pipeline/README.md

 ### Staged
 A staged asset, is an publish that cannot be referenced by the production, only one staged asset can exist at a time.
 If a staged publish exists it will replace the active publish as the push/pull target.
 The staged area exists so artists can collaborate on a new version of an asset that is not ready to be used in production.

-### Review
+### Sandbox
-A review publish is simple a way to test out the final published version of your asset.
-You can create as many review publishes as you want to check your work and ensure the merge process produces results that are expected.
-Review publish is never used as a push/pull target and is for testing only.
+A sandbox publish is simple a way to test out the final published version of your asset.
+You can create as many sandbox publishes as you want to check your work and ensure the merge process produces results that are expected.
+Sandbox publish is never used as a push/pull target and is for testing only.

 ## Creating Custom Task Layers